-This is also the point where you create social media accounts like Facebook, Instagram, and Twitter.
+This is also the point where you can leverage your social media accounts, like Facebook, Instagram, and Twitter.

-Countdown timers instill a sense of urgency and give your students reasons to purchase your course right now.
-People will act faster when they feel like they are missing out on something.
+They instill a sense of urgency and give your students reasons to purchase your course right now.

 - Write high-quality content, in the form of a blog